 Vancouver FIT Training Schedule

-Monday through Friday run is expressed in minutes.
+Monday through Friday workouts are expressed in minutes.

 "8x30-30" means "30 seconds fast, 30 seconds slow, eight times in a row."

 After a thorough warm-up, run for 30 seconds at about 90-95% intensity, then do a 30-second recovery jog.
 Make sure that you don't slow down during the workout, so you are running your last 30 seconds about as fast or even a little faster than your first 30 seconds.
 Run on a soft surface if you can, rather than on concrete or asphalt.
 When you are done, jog or walk slowly for a while to cool-down.
 Both the number of repeats, and the duration of the fast and slow intervals, will change from week to week.